SCRN-VRC/3D-Face-Landmark-in-UnityCG-HLSL/README.md

 10. Most likely the example shaders aren't good enough, you can move it into your own shader by copying everything I have between these tags in both the shader into an equivalent **Vertex shader**

+11. Drop the FaceLandmarkDetection.prefab from the `FaceLandmarkDetection/Demoes/Face Tracking/Prefabs` folder somewhere on your avatar so the CRTs get referenced.

 ```HLSL
 // ------------------- FACE TRACKING START ------------------- //